ubcecon/praxis-ubc/project/docs/hist_workshop/natural-language-inference-historical-text.md

 This lesson demonstrated a full, reproducible workflow: TF-IDF for exploratory signal, Sentence-BERT for semantic similarity, DeBERTa NLI for stance scoring, and robustness checks for uncertainty.
 The core finding is stable across methods: the Regulation Act is the clearest discriminatory source, while judicial texts are more ambiguous and context-dependent.
 Use these outputs as structured evidence for historical interpretation, not as final verdicts.

 To adapt this workflow to a new corpus, a researcher must make five decisions:
-1. Select and digitize the corpus;
+1. Select and digitize the corpus
-2. Define a keyword list that identifies the thematic focus;
+2. Define a keyword list that identifies the thematic focus
-3. Design classification labels that name the specific stance dimensions of interest;
+3. Design classification labels that name the specific stance dimensions of interest
-4. Choose a pre-trained model whose training domain approximates the target corpus; and
+4. Choose a pre-trained model whose training domain approximates the target corpus
-5. Assemble a small labeled sample -- even 30 to 50 sentences -- to measure and report classification accuracy.
+5. Assemble a small labeled sample of even 30 to 50 sentences to measure and report classification accuracy

 Each of these decisions shapes what the pipeline can and cannot reveal, and each warrants explicit justification in any publication that uses these methods.